Abhishek45876/Taskecommerce/README.md

 # Assignment
-This is simple assignment task which perform besic ecommerce operations.
+This is simple assignment task which perform basic ecommerce operations.

 # Library and Architecture